tolkamps1/csc360-OperatingSystems/Assn3/README.md

 ## Resources
-Code adapted from Tutorials provided for CSC 360.
+Some code for binary operations adapted from Tutorials provided for CSC 360.
 Makefile adapted from Alex McRaes post to the forum.
+Discussion of concepts with Reed McIlwain.

 ## Testing
-While creating this file system, most of my initial testing to get things working was done manually using hexdump for vdisk, and printing the buffer in binary.
+While creating this file system, most of my initial testing to get things working was done manually using hexdump and hexdump -C for vdisk, and printing the buffer in binary.
+I automated the calls to my functions in test01.c.

 ## Features/Functionality
-Each directory can only have 16 entries.
-I added this limit to make this part simpler becuase then a directory does not an ID and to cover multiple blocks.
+Basic operations on a Log Filesystem: reading, writing, and creating files.
+For full functionality please see report.txt.